-Muslim Women deserve Maintenance u/s 125 CrPC
+Muslim Women Can Seek Maintenance u/s 125 CrPC

 Maintenance u/s 125 CrPC is applicable to Muslim women